allegro/allegro.tech/_posts/2017-03-08-hitting-the-wall.md

 and it turned out that Marathon was spending 20% of it’s time on metrics collection.
 By default metrics are collected every 10s so we changed this to 55s and reduced time spent on collection to less than 2%.
+Below you can see a [flame graph](http://www.brendangregg.com/flamegraphs.html) presenting how much CPU time every method takes.
+You can compare how much CPU time gathering metrics take with interval set to 10 seconds (left) and 55 seconds (right).

 ![Flame graph with default metrics setting](/img/articles/2017-03-08-hitting-the-wall/flame_before_after.png)